davidchanit/sandboxVR-custom-wordle-test/README.md

 ## Measurement Criteria Fulfillment

-- **Understanding of Abstract Problem:** Implements all required rules, configurable word list and rounds, clear win/lose logic, and the complex cheating algorithm from Task 3.
+- **Understanding of Abstract Problem:** Implements all required rules, configurable word list and rounds, clear win/lose logic, the complex cheating algorithm from Task 3, and real-time multiplayer functionality from Task 4.
-- **Decision Making:** All technology and structure choices are documented above, with trade-offs explained, including the decision to separate game modes.
+- **Decision Making:** All technology and structure choices are documented above, with trade-offs explained, including the decision to separate game modes and implement WebSocket-based multiplayer.
-- **Code Quality & Organization:** Modular, well-documented code, clear folder structure, factory pattern for game creation, and best practices followed.
+- **Code Quality & Organization:** Modular, well-documented code, clear folder structure, factory pattern for game creation, comprehensive testing (42 tests passing), and best practices followed.
-- **Documentation:** This README and in-code comments explain setup, usage, design decisions, and how the cheating mode works.
+- **Documentation:** This README and in-code comments explain setup, usage, design decisions, how the cheating mode works, and multiplayer implementation details.
-- **Source Code Repository Practice:** Organized commits, clear history, maintainable structure with proper separation of concerns.
+- **Source Code Repository Practice:** Organized commits, clear history, maintainable structure with proper separation of concerns and extensible architecture.

 ## Setup & Running